- Documentation

 ||||||||||

-This property is provided as a convenience for most users, and also makes it possible to set relative memory sizes as described below.
-If you require more complicated memory configurations, this can be done using the wrapper.java.additional.<n> properties as follows:
+This property is provided as a convenience for most users, and also makes it possible to set relative memory sizes as described in the wrapper.

 Reference: Java Memory |